MaxHalford/maxhalford.github.io/content/blog/text-classification-by-compression.md

     predictions.append(predicted_label)
 ```

-So how well does this fair?
+So how well does this fare?
 Well, it takes over 5 minutes to run on my laptop for only 1,353 test cases.
 That's 0.2 seconds per document, which is rather slow!
 Here's the classification report:

 ```py
 from sklearn.metrics import classification_report